Department of Oncology and Metabolism

 Institute for Surgical Technology and Bioengineering (ISTB, University of Bern)

-Á. Ariza-Gracia received his M. Sc. in Mechanical Engineering (2013, University of Zaragoza, Spain) and Biomedical Engineering (2014, University of Zaragoza, Spain).
+M. Á. Ariza-Gracia received his M. Sc. in Mechanical Engineering (2013, Universidad de Zaragoza, Spain) and Biomedical Engineering (2014, Universidad de Zaragoza, Spain).
 He worked in the European Project: System Based on 3D plenoptic Imaging for Dynamic Topographical Corneal Characterization (PopCorn).
-Since 2014, he has been a PhD candidate in the Aragón Institute of Engineering Research (i3A, Zaragoza, Spain), with his thesis focusing on computational modelling of corneal biomechanics.
-Currently, he holds an ESKAS scholarship and works at the Institute for Surgical Technology and Biomechanics (ISTB, Universität Bern, Switzerland).
+From 2014 to 2017, he was PhD candidate at the Aragón Institute of Engineering Research (i3A, Zaragoza, Spain), graduating in September 2017 with his thesis focusing on computational modelling of corneal biomechanics.
+During his predoctoral studies, he was visiting PhD at Politecnico di Milano and the Institute for Surgical Technology and Biomechanics (ISTB, Universität Bern, Switzerland).
 Currently, he is Marie Curie postdoctoral fellow at the ISTB.

 His main research lines are:

 – Ocular biomechanics (in general) but with main focus in anterior segment